+- Internal rotation: When a limb rotates in the transverse plane going towards the midline of the body.
+If looked from a bird’s eye view, a limb moving counterclockwise going towards the midline of the body.

-- Internal rotation When a limb rotates in the transverse plane going away from the midline of the body.
+- External rotation: When a limb rotates in the transverse plane going away from the midline of the body.
 If looked at from a bird’s eye view, a limb moving clockwise away from the midline of the body.

-- External rotation: When a limb rotates in the transverse plane going towards the midline of the body.
-If looked from a bird’s eye view, a limb moving counterclockwise going towards the midline of the body.

 - Horizontal adduction: Imagine the movement of a chest fly.